KarmaDemon/MGZ-CanSat-Ground-station/README.md

 # MGZ Ground station program

+## Version
+The program is currently under developement.
+There might be missing parts, unfinished scetches, bugs and inconsistencies.

 ## Introduction
 This program is part of the MGZ CanSat mission, which is designed for the CanSat verseny 2024 competition.
 For more information about the competition, visit the official website: https://www.cansatverseny.hu/
 The program was created by the MákosGubaZabálók team.